-Applies to all Stanford University employees, and to all individuals who, while not Stanford employees, perform work at Stanford for its benefit.
+Applies to all Stanford University employees, and to all individuals who, while not Stanford employees, provide services at Stanford.

-Stanford University strives to provide employees a safe environment in which to work; therefore, the University will not tolerate violence or threats of violence in the workplace as further described in this policy.
-In addition, all weapons, as defined by California Penal Code, are banned from University premises unless written permission is given by Stanford Department of Public Safety.
+Stanford University strives to provide employees with a safe environment in which to work.
+Therefore, the University will not tolerate acts or threats of violence in the workplace as further described in this policy.
+In addition, all weapons, as defined by California Penal Code, are banned from university premises unless written permission is given by the Stanford Department of Public Safety.
 Employees who violate this policy will be subject to corrective action, including termination.
-Employees who intentionally bring false charges will also be subject to corrective action, including termination.
 Non-employee violations of this policy will be handled in accordance with applicable laws.

 b.
 A threat of violence includes any behavior that by its very nature could be interpreted by a reasonable person as an intent to cause physical harm to another individual or to cause fear for one’s safety or the safety of others.
 Examples of conduct that could be considered threats include, but are not limited to:

-(a) Any person experiencing or observing imminent violence should call emergency services at 9-911 immediately.
+(1) Any person experiencing or observing actual or imminent violence should immediately call 911 or 9-911 from a university telephone.

-(b) Any employee who believes a crime has been committed against him/her has the right to report that to the proper law enforcement agency.
+(2) Any person who believes a crime has been committed against them has the right to report that to the proper law enforcement agency.

-(b) Should notify his/her supervisor of any restraining orders against individuals that include the workplace.
+(2) Should notify their supervisor of any restraining orders against individuals that include the workplace.

 The immediate supervisor's responsibilities are: